 #1 – Human Intervention

-As discussed in above-stated points no human can always be perfect like machines.
-There are chances of error in some activities out of multiple activates performed or the same activity at multiple time.
+As discussed in the above-stated points, no human can always be perfect like machines.
+There are chances of error in some activities out of multiple activates performed or the same action multiple times.
 For example, there are chances of non-recording of purchase transaction from a vendor having multiple transactions or recording of the same with the wrong amount.

 #2 – Business Relations/Frequent Meetings

-Sometimes frequent meetings and repeated engagements may lead to personal relationships with auditor which may lead to the creation of personal relationships.
+Sometimes frequent meetings and repeated engagements may lead to personal relationships with auditors,s which may lead to the creation of personal relationships.
 This may not be in the interest of the organization.
-Also, frequent engagement of auditor may lead to laxity or overconfidence.
+Also, frequent engagement of auditorsEngagement Of AuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws. may lead to laxity or overconfidence.

 #3 – Assumption/Judgement Based Accounting

-Although Accounting standards provide detailed accounting methods, policies for recording/ reporting of transactions but still there are grey areas where organization have to make an assessment based on judgments, assumptions.
-This may vary based on organizations which create a gap for risk.
+Although Accounting standards provide detailed accounting methods, policies for recording/ reporting of transactions, but there are still grey areas where organizations have to make an assessment based on judgments, assumptions.
+This may vary based on organizations that create a gap for risk.